 To ensure efficient implementation of environmental management throughout the Group as a whole, Konica Minolta operates its management system based on ISO 14001, and it has established a basic policy of requiring that all Group production sites around the world work to obtain ISO 14001 certification.

 All aspects of environmental management overseen by the Executive Officer in charge of environmental affairs

 Furthermore, Konica Minolta has established a Group Environmental Managers' Committee headed by the General Manager of the Environment Division as an organization for oversight of the environmental target implementation plan for the whole Group.
 The committee, in which persons responsible for environmental management in each business division participate, deliberates the Group’s medium-term environmental plan and annual target implementation plans.
 It also checks quarterly progress and conducts investigations related to the Group’s environmental issues.

 Organization of Group Environmental Management

 At Konica Minolta, the Group Internal Environmental Auditing Committee, which is chaired by the head of the Corporate Audit Division, directs the internal environmental auditing for the entire Group.

-Through internal environmental audits, which are conducted at least once a year, the Group verifies the adequateness and compliance of management systems.
+Through internal environmental audits, which are conducted at least once a year, the Group verifies the adequateness and effectiveness of management systems.
 Additionally, by checking the implementation status of the medium-term plan, audits ensure that management systems are functioning effectively in all the Group's organizations.

 Environmental Risk Management